microsoft/fabrikate-definitions/portworx-manual/Portworx.md

 Portworx provides cloud native storage for applications running in the cloud, on-prem and in hybrid/multi-cloud environments.

-PX-Store includes:
+Portworx includes:
 - Container-optimized volumes with elastic scaling for no application downtime
 - High Availability across nodes/racks/AZs so you can failover in seconds
 - Multi-writer shared volumes across multiple containers
 - Storage-aware class-of-service (COS) and application aware I/O tuning

-> Currently the helm chart for Portworx is missing support for embedded the Azure service principal environment secrets for the PX-store deployment.
+> Currently the helm chart for Portworx is missing support for embedding the Azure service principal environment secrets for the PX-store deployment.
 Until a fix is provided, use the manual method below to deploy Portworx to your cluster.

-## Setting up Portworx **Unstable**
+## Setting up Portworx **Manually**

 To configure your Portworx Virtualization layer with Strimzi, use the following steps: